Akinorev/awsKubernetes/README.md

 This is not an optimal solution, the next steps to take into account are the following:

 * Create Dockerfile using as base the container from bitnami/kubectl to include the script.
 DONE TO BE TESTED
-* Create persistent volume and persistent volume claim to save the output file (from the script).
 * Check if there is a way to bypass the namespace isolation in Kubernetes.
 Right now if I include the flag --all-namespaces it won't work.